ktschroeder/Cloudless/README.md

 - ^^^ some images leave a small black bar on window, maybe off-by-one from math/rounding. see double-monitor screencap as example of an image that does this.
 - implement: holding ctrl while dragging corner of window keeps ratio.
 This actually has some complications, such as where the window should be "pinned".
 See what other apps do for intuitive UX.
 	- when also with alt or shift, pin at center of window.
+	- loking at photoshop: holding shift does this, pinning the opposite corner.
+The resizing occurs as if there is a tangent line to the corner you started click/dragging, that is a 45 deg angle from either line of the rectangle, and this line keeps its angle and follows the cursor.
+		- when you also hold alt, this resizing happens pinned from the center of the rectangle.

 Probably should but lower priority:
 - bug: when fullscreen, right click to context menu then left click on main window is treated as double-click
+- make shift-dragging remain smooth visually along axis before releasing, if feasible.
+If we need to not use DragMove then this could get bad.
 - Zen: look back at earlier approach (in feature branch), offer both as different styles.
 - Zen: option for "darker zen": just make the BG black. due to opacities, overall effect is more mellow, and also occasionally shows space-esque black or near black which can be neat.
 But I think light by default is good: seems more visually pleasant.
 - Zen: compare performance of app before and after adding Zen to identify any performance issues.
 Probably make it off or much easier by default.